(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 At worst, you become constipated and carbs get stored as fat, which eventually causes health problems.

-Do not make the mistake of thinking there's anything nutritious or beneficial about carbs.
-I realize this statement contracts what you've been taught, but let's explore this.
+Do not make the mistake of thinking that there's anything nutritious or beneficial about carbs since they can't be absorbed by our bodies.

-If someone is sick, you wouldn't offer them a bowl of starchy rice right?
+If someone is sick, you wouldn't offer them a bowl of starchy white rice right?

 That would just slow down the body as it's trying to expel what's causing us to be sick in the first place.